m-rutter/qlik-ts-data-model-type-validator/README.md

 A very small library (< 1KB gzipped + minified) with no dependencies that helps enable app specific compile and run time type checking for your typescript Qlik Engine-API/Core or Qlik Sense mashup projects.
-Can be used in plain javascript projects if you get a bit creative.
+Can be used in plain javascript projects if you get a bit creative (replace the string enums with plain objects).

 This library takes a reference to an Engine-API or Capabilities API app instance
 and: